intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 The main motivation for introducing the "Explicit SIMD" SYCL extension (or simply "ESIMD") is enabling low-level efficient programming for Intel graphics architectures.
-It provides APIs closely matching Intel GPU ISA yet allows to write explicitly vectorized device code.
+It provides APIs close to the Intel GPU ISA yet allows to write explicitly vectorized device code.

 Explicit SIMD provides the following key features complementary to SYCL: